-Rich Bizzozero, OTA Director, has worked for OTA and the state's Toxic Use Reduction Act (TURA) program for more than 15 years, providing pollution prevention technical assistance to manufacturers in many industries.
-In addition to his OTA responsibilities, Rich serves as Executive Director of the Massachusetts Toxics Use Reduction Administrative Council, a policy-making body that reviews proposed regulations to protect the health and safety of workers and the public at large and promotes increased coordination in the enforcement of toxics reduction laws statewide.
+Rich Bizzozero, Rich has worked for OTA and the state's Toxics Use Reduction Act (TURA) program for more than 24 years, providing technical assistance to manufacturers, and for the past seven years as OTA Director.
+In addition to his OTA responsibilities, Rich serves as Executive Director of the Massachusetts Toxics Use Reduction Administrative Council, a policy-making body that reviews proposed regulations and chemical policies to protect the health and safety of workers and the public at large and promotes increased coordination in the enforcement of toxics laws and regulations statewide.
 Rich has played key roles in several TURA initiatives and has worked collaboratively on projects with other state and federal agencies.
 He has developed and led numerous trainings on regulatory compliance and pollution prevention for industry, as well as state and federal personnel.
+He is a 2015 recipient of EPA’s Environmental Merit Lifetime Achievement Award.
 Rich earned a bachelor's degree in chemistry from the University of Vermont and a master's degree in plant and soil sciences from the University of Massachusetts.

-Jim Cain, OTA Team Leader, provides pollution prevention and compliance assistance to manufacturers of electronics and electrical products.
-Jim has assisted companies responding to international pressures to reduce or eliminate lead from their products.
+Jim Cain, Sr. Engineer at OTA, provides pollution prevention and compliance assistance to manufacturers of metal products, electrical products, and chemicals.
 He also has organized OTA's industrial water management workshop series and worked on water conservation projects.
 More recently, Jim has been providing assistance and training for energy efficiency project planning.
 Previously, Jim held positions in process development, production supervision, and project engineering for a chemical manufacturer.
 For a membrane filtration company, he developed new markets and new products for industrial applications.
 Jim has a bachelor's degree in chemical engineering from the University of Kansas and an M.B.A. from the Rochester Institute of Technology.

-Marina Gayl, OTA Environmental Engineer, provides pollution prevention assistance to lumber and wood products, furniture and fixtures, powder coating and primary metal industries.
+Marina Gayl, OTA Environmental Engineer, provides pollution prevention assistance to lumber and wood products, furniture and fixtures, powder coating and food industries as well as auto body shops and dry cleaners.
 In addition, Marina serves as the OTA contact with the Central Massachusetts Business Environmental Network (CMBEN).
 Marina has more than 10 years of industry experience.
 Prior to joining OTA, she worked at a company that designed chemical plants.
-Marina holds bachelor and master of science degrees in civil engineering from St. Petersburg's University (Russia).
+Marina holds bachelor and Master of Science degrees in civil engineering from St. Petersburg's University (Russia).

 Michelle Spitznagel, OTA Team Leader, provides pollution prevention and compliance assistance to companies in the textile, paper, printing, biotechnology, and polymer industry sectors.
 She also assists companies interested in implementing renewable energy technologies and has previously assisted companies with coating operations.
 Michelle’s background also includes hazardous materials, underground storage tank regulation, and analytical laboratory work.
 Michelle has a bachelor’s degree from Purdue University in environmental science and a master’s degree in civil and environmental engineering from the Massachusetts Institute of Technology.